Library Spaces Project - Creating Space in Renne Library

 Updates on project progress and details on any impact to patrons will be posted here regularly.

-In response to student feedback, the MSU Library will be expanding its available space for student study areas, seating, technology, and group study rooms in the summer of 2019.
+In response to student feedback, the MSU Library expanded its available space for student study areas, seating, technology, and group study rooms in the summer of 2019.

 Constructed in two phases in 1949 and 1961, the Renne Library was built for a student body that was much smaller than it is today.
 Enrollment in 1961 was 4,320 students compared to current enrollment of almost 17,000 students.
 The library’s main purpose was to store large collections of books and periodicals, but, today the most heavily used collections are digital.